-- (f) Special students may be dropped for unsatisfactory scholastic work at any time. - (g) A student whose scholastic standing at the end of his first year permits him to continue in the School may, by special action of the Faculty, be allowed to substitute a course in the first term of the second year for a first-year course in which he received a grade of F. - 3.
-DROPPING OF COURSES. (a) A problem course and the course in Procedure IV may not be dropped at any time after the beginning of the term. - (b) Any other course in which a student registers for credit may not be dropped after the expiration of four weeks from the beginning of the term. - (c) The only exception to these rules will be in the rare case where the Executive Committee authorizes the dropping of a course for good cause, as in the case of illness. - (d) A student who drops a course in violation of the above rules will be awarded an F for the course.
+(f) Special students may be dropped for unsatisfactory scholastic work at any time.

+(g) A student whose scholastic standing at the end of his first year permits him to continue in the School may, by special action of the Faculty, be allowed to substitute a course in the first term of the second year for a First-Year course in which he received a grade of F.

+(h) A student whose scholastic standing at the end of his first year is well above the minimum required for continuing in the School, notwithstanding the failure of one First-Year course, may petition the Executive Committee of the Faculty to be relieved from the requirement of repeating that course.
+The member of the Faculty whose First-Year course he failed shall be an ex officio member of the Executive Committee for the purpose of passing upon such petition.
+If the petition is granted, the student, to be eligible for graduation, must satisfactorily complete 80 term-hours of work exclusive of the failed course and must have the merit point ratios required by rules 2(d) and 4(a), but the hours of F grade in the First-Year course which he failed and does not repeat will not be excluded in the computation of such merit point ratios.

+3. DROPPING OF COURSES. (a) A problem course and the course in Procedure IV may not be dropped at any time after the beginning of the term.

+(b) Any other course in which a student registers for credit may not be dropped after the expiration of four weeks from the beginning of the term.

+(c) The only exception to these rules will be in the rare case where the Executive Committee authorizes the dropping of a course for good cause, as in the case of illness.

+(d) A student who drops a course in violation of the above rules will be awarded an F for the course.

-4. ELIGIBILITY TO TAKE COMPREHENSIVE EXAMINATION.
+4. ELIGIBILITY TO TAKE COMPREHENSIVE EXAMINATION. (a) To be eligible to take the comprehensive examination a student must have a merit point ratio of at least .90 when the examination is given.

-- (a) To be eligible to take the comprehensive examination a student must have a merit point ratio of at least .90 when the examination is given. - (b) Any student who has not become eligible for the comprehensive examination upon his completion of the number of terms of residence normally called for by his program and has not been dropped under these rules, may be continued in the School on such terms as the Faculty may prescribe.
+(b) Any student who has not become eligible for the comprehensive examination upon his completion of the number of terms of residence normally called for by his program and has not been dropped under these rules, may be continued in the School on such terms as the Faculty may prescribe.